 Material for LS to WP5B on WRC-19 AI 9.1.4

 The International Civil Aviation Organization (ICAO) would like to take this opportunity to inform the International Telecommunications Union-Radiocommunication Sector Working Party 5B (WP5B) that the ICAO Surveillance Panel has begun efforts to change some existing aviation equipment standards to support possible use of that equipment by craft flying at altitudes well above the commonly used demarcation of the boundary between the Earth’s atmosphere and space.
-ICAO suggests that this information be considered by WP5B during its development of Conference Preparatory Manual (CPM) text regarding WRC-19 agenda item 9.1, Issue 4 on Space Planes.
+ICAO suggests that this information be considered by WP5B during its development of Conference Preparatory Meeting (CPM) text regarding WRC-19 agenda item 9.1, Issue 4 on Space Planes, and any associated ITU-R Reports.